webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 [^indices]: We can also use an index buffer to specify `vertex_index`.
 This is covered in [the article on vertex-buffers](webgpu-vertex-buffers.html#a-index-buffers).

-Our `vs` function is declared as returning a `vec4f` which is vector of four 32bit floating point values.
+Our `vs` function is declared as returning a `vec4f` which is a vector of four 32-bit floating point values.
 Think of it as an array of 4 values or an object with 4 properties like `{x: 0, y: 0, z: 0, w: 0}`.
 This returned value will be assigned to the `position` builtin.
 In "triangle-list" mode, every 3 times the vertex shader is executed a triangle will be drawn connecting the 3 `position` values we return.

-Positions in WebGPU need to be returned in *clip space* where X goes from -1.0 on the left to +1.0 on the right, Y goes from -1.0 at the bottom to +1.0 at the top.
+Positions in WebGPU need to be returned in *clip space* where X goes from -1.0 on the left to +1.0 on the right, and Y goes from -1.0 at the bottom to +1.0 at the top.
 This is true regardless of the size of the texture we are drawing to.

 <div class="webgpu_center"><img src="resources/clipspace.svg" style="width: 500px"></div>